As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Check out my pick for diamond-point chisel here (Amazon link).
 Different sizes are available.

-TIP: Sometimes you need to cut bigger rocks.
+TIP: You need to cut bigger rocks from time to time.
 It seems to be an easy task but it is always good to know how to do it properly.
 Read more in this article:

 Mushrooming and Burring